On the Limits of Topological Data Analysis for Statistical Inference: Background

-In Section \ref{sec:ph}, the collection of points $\pb{\xv_1, \xv_2, \dots, \xv_n}$ were fixed points from a space $\pa{\scr{X},d}$.
-The probabilistic setting deals with a random collection of points $\Xn = \pb{\Xv_1,\Xv_2, \dots, \Xv_n}$ or alternatively, the finite realization $\Phi_n$ of a random point process $\Phi$.
-The analysis of the asymptotic behaviour of the topological quantities depends on how the radii of the balls for the \v{C}ech complex, $r_n$, decays relative to $n$.
-If the radii $r_n$ decays too quickly, then the associated simplicial complexes fail to recognize the higher dimensional simplices, resulting in sparsely disconnected points.
-On the flip-side, if the radii $r_n$ decay too slow, then all the points become densely connected.
-At a critical rate of decay for $r_n$ one can observe a phase transition.
-This is illustrated in Figure \ref{fig:regime}
+In Section \ref{sec:ph}, the collection of points $\pb{\xv_1, \xv_2, \dots, \xv_n}$ were fixed points from a space $\pa{\mathcal{X},d}$.
+The probabilistic setting deals with a random collection of points ${\Xn = \pb{\Xv_1,\Xv_2, \dots, \Xv_n}}$.
+The analysis of the asymptotic behavior of the topological quantities depends on how the radii of the balls for the \v{C}ech complex, $r_n$, decays relative to $n$.
+If the radii $r_n$ decay too quickly, then the associated simplicial complexes fail to recognize the higher dimensional simplices, resulting in sparsely connected points.
+On the flip side, if the radii $r_n$ decay too slowly, then all the points become densely connected.
+At a critical rate of decay for $r_n$ one can observe a phase transition. {This is illustrated in Figure \ref{fig:regime}.}